- What is a freight forwarder?

 Tasks such as calculating the duties, taxes and fees your business is required to pay regarding the shipment, as well as organising customs bonds, certification of goods, duty drawbacks, and the final despatch for delivery to your destination.

 It is not a requirement to use a customs broker, however, they can make the whole process easier and quicker, especially for businesses who are unfamiliar with the process.

 You can ask your Australian accountant – the International Accounting Solutions team would be happy to recommend several freight forwarders who work with our clients – or you can search the associations representing the freight forwarding industry:

-The Customs Brokers and Forwarders Council of Australia Inc. (CBFCA) is Australia’s leading peak national body.
+The International Forwarders And Customs Brokers Association of Australia (IFCBAA) is Australia’s leading peak national body.
 They represent members interests in international trade logistics and supply chain management service provision.

 The International Federation of Freight Forwarders Associations (FIATA) is the largest non-governmental organisation in the field of transportation and has been around since 1926.
 You can search their member directory to find a freight forwarder.

 Before searching for a freight forwarder, we recommend you estimate the quantities and frequencies of shipments your business will be doing, as well as the type of transport you will need.
 These decisions will make it easier to compare freight forwarding costs and services.

 How much does it cost to hire a freight forwarder

 As with most things, the cost for freight forwarder charges is a factor that needs to be considered.

 Ensure your freight forwarders pricing structure includes everything your shipment/s will need.